 The mistake:

 A lot of traders fall into the trap of thinking that more trades mean more profit.
 In reality, overtrading leads to emotional decisions, high fees, and bad trades.
-It’s a fast way to burn through your capital.
+It is a fast way to burn through your capital.

 How to spot it early:

-• You trade all day, even when there’s no clear setup.
+- You trade all day, even when there is no clear setup.

-• You jump into trades just because you don’t want to miss out (FOMO).
+- You jump into trades just because you do not want to miss out (FOMO).

-• Your win rate is dropping because you’re forcing trades.
+- Your win rate is dropping because you are forcing trades.

 The solution:

-For crypto traders, in our crypto futures trading strategy guide, we’ve listed down four basic strategies and four advanced strategies, all focused on risk management.
+For crypto traders, the crypto futures trading strategy guide covers four basic strategies and four advanced strategies, all focused on risk management.

 5. Not understanding the difference between cross and isolated margin